AFLplusplus/LibAFL/docs/src/getting_started/crates.md

 ## Crate List

-For LibAFL, each crate has its self-contained purpose, and the user may not need to use all of them in his project.
+For LibAFL, each crate has its self-contained purpose, and the user may not need to use all of them in their project.
 Following the naming convention of the folders in the project's root, they are:

 ### [`libafl`](https://github.com/AFLplusplus/LibAFL/tree/main/libafl)